 When a company tries to differentiate prices (charge each customer a different price for the same good or service) is what you are trying to appropriate the consumer surplus and get almost the full benefit.
-In order for this practice to be carried out, one must be very sure that there can be no trade between the different customers who pay different prices for the same good or service, since they could trade between them at an intermediate price and win both.
+In order for this practice to be carried out.
+One must be very sure that there can be no trade between the different customers who pay different prices for the same good or service.
+Since they could trade between them at an intermediate price and win both.

 The market determines the price at which a product is sold.
 The point of intersection of the demand curve and the supply curve for a product gives the equilibrium price.
 At the equilibrium price, consumers will buy the same amount of product that manufacturers want to sell.
 However, some consumers will agree to spend more on an item than the equilibrium price.
-The total of the differences between the equilibrium price of the item and the higher prices that all these people accept to pay is considered as a saving of those people and is called the consumer surplus.
+The total of the differences between the equilibrium price of the item and the higher prices that all these people accept to pay.
+Basically considered as a saving of those people and is called the consumer surplus.

 The area under the demand curve is the total amount that consumers are willing to pay for q 0 items.
-The shaded area under the line y = p 0shows the total amount that consumers actually spent on the price p 0 balance.
+The shaded area under the line y = p 0 shows the total amount that consumers actually spent on the price p 0 balance.
 The area between the curve and the straight line represents the consumer surplus.

 The consumer surplus is given by the area between the curves p = d (q) and p = p 0 then its value may encounter a definite integral as follows:

 The demand curve is given by law d (x) = 50 – 0,06x 2 .
 Find the surplus or profit of the consumers if the level of sale amounts to twenty units.

 As the number of units is 20, its price rises p = d (20) = 50 – 0.06 20 2 = 26.

 Solving the integral, the profit of consumer’s results: